 - Sexuality and Society, by Amanda Jungels (Georgia State University)

 - Asian Americans and Pacific Islanders, by Calvin N. Ho (UCLA)

 - Women and History, by Lisa Wade (Occidental College)

 We hope they’re useful!

 If you’d like to put an image guide together, we’re looking for sociology professors or graduate students to volunteer.
 The task requires browsing our archives, pulling out the most compelling posts, and arranging them in ways other instructors would find familiar and convenient.
 The Guides can cover entire courses, parts of courses, or be designed to help illustrate a well-known theory, article, or book.
 We’re even happy to have duplicate Guides, since every instructor is different.

-Happy teaching!Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
-You can follow her on Twitter, Facebook, and Instagram.
+Happy teaching!Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.